 It all started with a simple conversation.
 A conversation with someone I’ve never met in real life and hadn’t spoken to online in over 7 years.

-Her name is Maddie (previously known as Barny).
+Her name is Maddie.
 She was kind enough to join me for a candid ‘real talk’ podcast, and opened up about her journey to transition as a public figure on Twitch and Youtube.

 We covered a myriad of topics regarding sexual orientation and sexual identity, but one of the things that stood out to me was Maddie’s “any pronoun” policy.
-She has recently changed to prefer she/her pronouns, but I really appreciated her take on just living life and not being overly bothered by that stuff.
+She has recently changed to prefer she/her pronouns, but I really appreciated her take on just living life and not being overly bothered by that stuff when we spoke.

 She had a very “this is me, take it or leave it- just be nice” mentality that I found infectious.
 A mentality that screams confidence and levels of self-worth most of us can only fantasize about.